AnnaJa11/spendings_list_basic_app/README.md

-The application displays a list of current expenses.
+General info: The application displays a list of current expenses.
 It is possible to add a new expense by entering a title, short description and amount in the 'Add new payments' table fields and by confirming them with the 'Go' button.
 The new line with added expense will appear in the upper 'Payments' table.
 You can also edit the expense text by clicking the link in the title in the 'Payments' table on the selected line.